 SQLite is different in that it is not a separate application.
-Rather than running a database server that an application has to call as a client, SQLite is a programming library that can be included into an application.
+Rather than running a database server that an application has to call as a client, SQLite is a programming library that can be included in an application.
 Database queries are then run as internal function calls, rather than server requests, and the data storage itself is a single file that sits in normal file storage.

-This approach makes SQLite fast and portable, with an obvious trade off in features and power.
+This approach makes SQLite fast and portable, with an obvious trade-off in features and power.
 For these reasons, it is often used for applications like embedded storage and rapid prototyping.

 - Support for large data